|Release State||General Availability|

 Load a local XML file from Power Query Desktop

-To load a local XML file, all you need to do is select the XML option in the connector selection.
-This will launch a local file browser and allow you to select your XML file.
+Select the XML option in the Get Data selection.
+This action will launch a local file browser and allow you to select your XML file.

-Load from web
+Load an XML file from the web

 If you want to load an XML file from the web, instead of selecting the XML connector you can select the Web connector.
 Paste in the address of the desired file and you'll be prompted with an authentication selection, since you're accessing a website instead of a static file.
 If there's no authentication, you can just select Anonymous.
 As in the local case, you'll then be presented with the table that the connector loads by default, which you can Load or Transform.